redukti/OpenRedukti/README.rst

 * The functionality for generating cashflows from FpML trades has not been released as this is fine tuned for the needs of MyCCP
 * The Limit Checker and VaR Calculator have not been released
 * The MyCCP front-end and middle tier components, written in C#, have not been released as these are very specific to requirements of a CCP.

-For further details of the full scope of the MyCCP product, please visit `Redukti.Com <http://redukti.com/myccp-product-specifications.html>`_.

 Documentation
 =============